wgsl-tooling-wg/wesl-js/tools/packages/wesl/README.md

 WESL adds features:

-- **imports** to split shaders into modular, reusable files
+- **imports** to split shaders into modular, reusable files.
-- **conditional compiliation** to configure shader variations at compile time or run time
+- **conditional compiliation** to configure shader variations at compile time or run time.
-- **shader libraries** on npm and cargo, for community sharing of shader code modules
+- **shader libraries** on npm and cargo, for community sharing of shader code modules.

 This [wesl] library contains a **TypeScript** WESL linker.
 [wesl] can be used at runtime or at build time to assemble WESL and WGSL modules for WebGPU.